Master financial consolidation for complete business control

 Methods of financial consolidation

 There are several methods for financial consolidation, including the complete consolidation method, the equity method, and the proportional consolidation method.
-The entire consolidation method is used when the parent company has control over the subsidiary, involving the complete integration of the subsidiary’s financials into the parent company’s statements.
-In situations where the parent company holds substantial influence over a subsidiary but not absolute control, the equity method is employed.
-This method involves recognising and recording the parent company’s proportionate share of the subsidiary’s net income in its financial statements.
-The proportional consolidation method integrates a proportionate share of the subsidiary’s financials based on the parent’s ownership percentage.
+The parent company uses the complete consolidation method when it has control over the subsidiary, fully integrating the subsidiary’s financials into the parent company’s statements.
+In cases where the parent company holds substantial influence over a subsidiary but not absolute control, it employs the equity method.
+This method involves recognizing and recording the parent company’s proportionate share of the subsidiary’s net income in its financial statements.
+The parent company uses the proportional consolidation method to integrate a proportionate share of the subsidiary’s financials based on its ownership percentage.

 Pros and cons of each technique